-At some stage in the next few months, Part IV of the Policing and Crime Act 2017 (PaCA) will be subject to a commencement order in Parliament which brings in amendments to Part X of the Mental Health Act 1983 (MHA) – this part of the MHA relates, amongst other things, to police powers under the Act.
+Part IV of the Policing and Crime Act 2017 (PaCA) will come in to efffect on the 11th December 2017 having been subject to a commencement order in Parliament which brings in amendments to Part X of the Mental Health Act 1983 (MHA) – this part of the MHA relates, amongst other things, to police powers under the Act.
 The MHA itself has been amended and updated many times over recent years: by the Care Act 2014, by the Mental Health Act 2007, by the Mental Capacity Act 2005 and many other frameworks, but Part X has remained more-or-less untouched, certainly in terms of the substantive role and responsibilities of the police.
 Indeed, sections 135/6 of the Mental Health Act 1983 were carried over almost entirely untouched from the Mental Health Act 1959.
 So the commencement order we will see at some stage soon represents the first time in almost sixty years that police powers and responsibilities have been changed – since the decade where Buddy Holly was singing live music and where him doing so represented a serious threat to those who much preferred hearing of pink toothbrushes and blue toothbrushes (I refuse to provide a link to that!).

 More seriously, think about how mental health care has developed since the late ’50s – antipsychotics had only just been introduced to mental health care and had massive side effects, far greater even than those patients still live with today; we were yet to hear speeches from people like President Kennedy in the US or Enoch Powell MP in the UK which would start the political process of deinstitutionalising our approach to mental health care.
 We were yet to learn one indirect consequence of deinstitutionalisation: mass criminalisation of vulnerable people and incarceration in prison for many of us with serious health problems.
 Also consider how policing has changed: officers didn’t have radios or many of the other modern accoutrements of policing, like tasers or access to the Police National Computer and other information sources – they were formally marched out of police stations each shift by sergeants and sent on foot patrols.
 They did this in a setting where human rights and health & safety considerations were less at the forefront of our imagination.
 Indeed as they did this, attempted suicide was still a criminal offence and homosexual conduct was listed as a mental illness in major international medical textbooks.